A well-lit living room with tasteful grey furniture and green plants.

 How Does An FHA Refinance Work?

-So, if you’re a homeowner looking to lower your interest rate or monthly payment, change your loan type and terms, or tap into your home equity, you may find yourself considering a refinance.
+So, a refinance might be for you if you’re a homeowner looking to lower your interest rate or monthly payment, change your loan type and repayment term, or tap into your home equity.

 FHA Loan Refinance Options